itscodenation/curriculum-15-16/units/2-HTML1/sessions/3-project-nytRemix/README.md

 ###Opening

 Review vocabulary terms.
 Remind students about the NYT project that was begun last lesson.
 Remind students of the project expectations.
-All students choose an article on NY Times and ,using the developer tools, they should edit a story to be about themselves.
+All students choose an article on NY Times and, using the developer tools, they should edit a story to be about themselves.
 Ensure students know how to ask for help throughout this project.

 ###Independent Practice ("You Do")